-In determining the appropriate accounting treatment for the acquisition of ZKTY, the directors concluded that this transaction fell outside the scope of IFRS 3.
+In determining the appropriate accounting treatment for the acquisition of ZKTY on 10th August 2006, the directors concluded that this transaction fell outside the scope of IFRS 3.

 However, the transaction described above represents a combination of entities under common control.